M-ZubairAhmed/M-ZubairAhmed/src/posts/05-setting-up-webpack-for-react-project-doesnt-have-to-be-scary/index.md

 import './index.scss'
 ```

-But as you have noticed, styling doesnt seems to be picked up by the app.
+But as you have noticed, styling doesn't seems to be picked up by the app.
 Reason for that there is only so much webpack can do on its own.
 We will have to provide a way for webpack to include the styling in the app, here comes webpack loaders to rescue.

 ```sh
 yarn add --dev style-loader css-loader sass-loader node-sass
 ```

 Lets look at what those are by adding them in the configuration.
-Add a new object inside your `modeuls/rules` in webpack config.
+Add a new object inside your `models/rules` in webpack config.

 ```js
 {